At American Adventure, guests enjoy a patriotic celebration of American history, featuring animatronics, film, and music.

 Location

 Dining/Refreshment: Guests can enjoy a counter service lunch or dinner at Regal Eagle Smokehouse: Craft Drafts & Barbecue.
 This establishment offers ribs, pulled pork, brisket, burgers, baked beans, cole slaw, and mac and cheese.
-Snacks, including ice cream and popcorn, can be had at Fife and Drum Tavern, and funnel cakes are also sold in the pavilion.
+Enjoy snacks like, ice cream and popcorn at the Fife and Drum Tavern.
+Additionally, Funnel cakes are sold in the pavilion.

-Restroom: Facilities are situated at the back of The American Adventure pavilion.
+Restroom: There are restrooms located at the back of The American Adventure pavilion on both sides.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.